jaap-karssenberg/linkanalysis/README.md

 Usage: `zim --plugin linkanalysis COMMAND NOTEBOOK [PAGE]`

 Supported commands:
-  - "sort" print out pages sorted by number of (back)links
+  - "`sort`" print out pages sorted by number of (back)links
+	- "`compare`" print out pairs of pages that share one or more (back)links

+Options:
+  - `-d` `--direction`:  "`forward`" for normal links or "`backward`" for backlinks

+**sort** prints two columns: that total number of (back)links and the page

+**compare** prints four columns: the first is the total number of (back) links for the first page, the second is the number of matches between the pages and the third and fourth columns give the respective pages

 ## Concept
 Based on an idea by Laecy -- <laesaleigh@gmail.com>